This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c_h^{(v)}\md{T} + R_hT\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right]\md{T} + R_dT_v\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\md{\left\lbrace T\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right]\right\rbrace} + R_dT_v\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\md{T_v} + R_dT_v\nabla\cdot\mathbf{v} &= 0 \end{align} \]

-The prefactor $1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)$, which turns the temperature into the virtual temperature, can be included in the derivation, since the term $\propto \md{q}$ resulting from the product rule according to Eq.
+The prefactor $1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)$, which turns the temperature into the virtual temperature, can be drawn into the derivative, since the term $\propto \md{q}$ resulting from the product rule according to Eq.
 (7.28) is equal to zero for adiabatic processes.
-In humid air you can use adiabatic processes to replace the equations for dry air
+Thus, in moist air, for adiabatic processes, one can use the equations for dry air with the substitution

 \[ \begin{align} T \to T_v \end{align} \]